Delayed Transmission Shifting: Why Your Car Hesitates to Shift

 How to Replace a Timing Belt: Complete DIY Guide

 Quick Answer: Replacing a timing belt is a complex but doable DIY job for intermediate mechanics.
 It requires precision, patience, and the right tools.
 Expect to spend 6-10 hours and save $500-$1,000 compared to a shop.
 Always replace the water pump, tensioners, and idlers at the same time.
-Introduction: A Mechanic’s Perspective It was a … Read more
+Introduction: A Mechanic’s Perspective It was … Read more

 Timing Belt vs Timing Chain Problems: What to Know